FAQs

 specialization (e.g., apraxia, literacy, autism)

-Yes — when the right approach is used consistently.
+Yes - when the right approach and supports are used consistently.

 Progress depends on: